- Children Diagnosed With Cancer: Dealing With Diagnosis

 - Encourage your teen to share news of their diagnosis with friends and classmates, and stay in touch with them.

 - Arrange for visits of siblings and friends.

-- Develop a plan with team members and teachers at school for keeping up with classes, as well as a plan to return to school and any restrictions that might apply.
+- Develop a plan with team members and teachers at school for keeping up with classes, as well as a plan to return to school and deal with any restrictions that might apply.

-- Make sure there is some fun and pleasure in each day.
+- Make sure there’s some fun and pleasure in each day.